 What education has a foot and ankle surgeon received?

-After graduation from podiatric medical school, the foot and ankle surgeon enters a post-graduate residency in podiatric medicine and surgery approved by the Council on Podiatric Medical Education.
-These residencies are similar to, and are often integrated with, residencies for MDs and DOs, and provide training in general medicine, general surgery, and surgical specialties.
+After graduation from podiatric medical school, the foot and ankle surgeon enters a postgraduate residency in podiatric medicine and surgery approved by the Council on Podiatric Medical Education.
+These residencies are similar to, and are often integrated with, residencies for MDs and DOs, and provide training in general medicine, general surgery and surgical specialties.
 The critical difference is the higher volume of cases and time focused on the foot and ankle in residency programs for podiatric surgeons.
-Currently, the majority of podiatric residency programs are three years in length.
+Currently, podiatric residency programs are a minimum of three years in length.

 After completing their residencies, foot and ankle surgeons may receive additional training in specific areas of foot and ankle surgery through fellowships.

 What is a Board Certified foot and ankle surgeon?

 The intensive process leading to certification by the American Board of Foot and Ankle Surgery (ABFAS) includes four years of postdoctoral clinical experience, completion of an approved residency, a large number of surgeries representing a diverse range of foot and ankle surgical procedures and successful completion of an extensive two-part certification process, in addition to submitting surgical case logs.
 ABFAS is recognized by the Joint Committee on the Recognition of Specialty Boards of the Council on Podiatric Medical Education.
 A podiatrist (DPM) is the only physician who may achieve board certification by ABFAS.

 What is the American College of Foot and Ankle Surgeons?